-There are many factors which influence student performance (performance in terms of retention, success, attendance and punctuality, value-added and internal progression).
+There are many factors which influence student progress and performance (progress and performance in terms of retention, success, attendance and punctuality, value-added and internal progression).
 These factors can be:

 - Institutional - for example, level of satisfaction on their course and with the university

 - External - for example, level of family support; background and upbringing; socio-economic factors

 - Individual - for example, emotional well-being; strengths and areas for development at the point of starting the course, such as their level of practical and theoretical skills.

 Whilst students’ individual characteristics are already formed, it is important for the Academic Advisor to acknowledge them and ask the student how their thinking, approaches and behaviours will impact on, or contribute to their progress.
 This dialogue will help you to provide effective support for your Academic Advisees, through their studies.